grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 $$

 This approximation is *extremely* good, especially for the time it was discovered.
-And because we're operating with wall heights only between 0 and 160, any differences between `libm::sinf` and our `sinf` will be indistinguishable.
+And because we're operating with wall heights only between integers 0 and 160, any differences between `libm::sinf` and our `sinf` will be indistinguishable.

 First, make sure to also import $\tau$ from the core library and define a constant for $5\pi^2$ which Bhaskara I's approximation uses:
 ```rust